LeXPLORE-Platform/acousticdopplercurrentprofiler/README.md

 - Edit the `scripts/input_python.py` file.
 Change all the directory paths to match your local file system.
 This file contains all the directories where the python script outputs data to.

 To process new data, place the data in the input directory which you specified in the `scripts/input_batch.bat` file.
-Update `scripts/parameters.json` if the ADCPs configuration has changed compared to the previous deployment period (e.g., deployment depth, orientation).
+Update `notes/parameters.json` if the ADCPs configuration has changed compared to the previous deployment period (e.g., deployment depth, orientation).
 Double-clicking on the `runfile.bat` file will automatically process all the data in the input directory and store the output in the directories specified in the `scripts/input_python.py` file.

 ### Adapt/Extend data processing pipeline

-The python script `scripts/main.py` defines the different processing steps while the python script `scripts/adcp.py` contains the python class ADCP with all the corresponding class methods to process the data.
-To add a new processing or visualization step, a new class method can be created in the `adcp.py` file and the step can be added in `main.py` file.
+The python script `scripts/main.py` defines the different processing steps while the python script `scripts/instruments.py` contains the python class ADCP with all the corresponding class methods to process the data.
+To add a new processing or visualization step, a new class method can be created in the `instruments.py` file and the step can be added in `main.py` file.
 Both above mentioned python scripts are independent of the local file system.

-In addition, `scripts/functions.py` and `scripts/general_functions.py` contain ADCP-specific and more general functions, respectively.
-ADCP-specific quality checks are defined as functions in `scripts/quality_checks_adcp.py`.
-The script `scripts/quality_assurance.py` runs advanced quality checks based on `quality_assurance.json`.
+In addition, `scripts/functions.py` and `scripts/general/functions.py` contain ADCP-specific and more general functions, respectively.
+ADCP-specific quality checks are defined as functions in `scripts/quality_checks_adcp.py` using the parameters define in `notes/quality_specific_adcp.json`.
+The script `scripts/quality_assurance.py` runs advanced quality checks based on `notes/quality_assurance.json`.
 The notebook `notebooks/define_quality_assurance.ipynb` can help to run advanced quality checks from envass.
 The functions `scripts/download_data.py` and `scripts/upload_data.py` are used to download and upload data, respectively, between the local repository and the cloud (see `data/README.md` for more information).

 ## Data